Prosenjit Chatterjee

+In 2010, Prosenjit transitioned to parallel cinema through Srijit Mukherji's Autograph, for which he was nominated at MIAAC Film Festival, under the Best Actor category.
+His another author-backed performance came in Moner Manush (2010), the biopic of Lalon, a noted spiritual leader, poet and folk singer of the 19th century Bengal.
+He got wider appeal for his roles of a troubled father in the sports drama Cholo Paltai (2011), a retired police officer in the psychological thriller Baishe Srabon (2011), a doctor in the political thriller Shanghai (2012), a football coach in the sports drama Lorai (2015), a gangster in the crime drama Zulfiqar (2016), a scientist in the action thriller One (2017), a serial killing specialist in Dawshom Awbotaar (2023), and a businessman in the thriller Ajogyo (2024), and went to earn further recognition in the psychological drama Jaatishwar (2014), erotic thriller Khawto (2015), the romantic drama Praktan (2016), the drama Shankhachil (2016), the National Award-winning dramas Mayurakshi (2017) and Jyeshthoputro (2019), the historical courtroom film Gumnaami (2019), the drama Nirontor (2019), the dark-comedy Kacher Manush (2022), the romantic thriller Kaberi Antardhan (2023), the drama Shesh Pata (2023), the historical actioner Devi Chowdhurani (2025), with expansion to action-adventures in Mishawr Rawhoshyo (2013), Yeti Obhijaan (2017), Kakababur Protyaborton (2021) and Vijaynagar'er Hirey (2026), each ranking among the highest-grossing Bengali films.

 Personal life

 Prosenjit lives in Kolkata with his wife, actress Arpita Pal, and their son Trishanjit.

 He was previously married to Debashree Roy and Aparna Guha Thakurta.
 Prosenjit and Aparna have a daughter together, Prerona Chatterjee.
 In 2015, Prosenjit bought the Bengal Celebrity League cricket team Purulia Panthers.

 Acting career

 Beginning as a child artist (1968–1969)

-When Hrishikesh Mukherjee was working on the script of Chhotto Jigyasha (1968) in 1967, collaborating with Biswajit Chatterjee for the third time, he was apparently impressed by Prosenjit and cast him in the central character of the film.
+When Hrishikesh Mukherjee was working on the script of Chotto Jigyasa (1968), collaborating with Biswajeet Chatterjee for the third time, he was apparently impressed by Prosenjit and cast him in the central character of the film.
 In the film, he played a child who initially struggles to cope with his mother's absence, becoming withdrawn and isolated.
 Prosenjit won the Most Outstanding Work of the Year Award at the 28th BFJA Awards, for his performance in the film at age six.

 Chatterjee had a successful on-screen collaboration with Satabdi Roy.

-Following this he appeared in other films as a child actor.
-But unable to concentrate on his studies, Prosenjit took a break from acting and returned after completing his graduation from Xavier's University and his first leading role came through Bimal Roy's Duti Pata.
+Chotto Jigyasa's success led Prosenjit to appear as a child artist in two of his father's films: the first was the Hindi film Rahgir, directed by Tarun Majumdar, and the second was the action thriller Rakta Tilak (1974), which marked his father's directorial debut.
+In the meanwhile, he continued his education, taking a break from acting.